The Back Story

-“Discouragement,” I thought.
-“Lord, I’m going to bet there are more than a few really struggling with discouragement.
+“Discouragement,” I thought, “and what to do on the days when you’re discouraged.
+“Lord, I’m going to bet there are more than a few really struggling with feeling down.
 There always are.
 Yes, I hear You.
 I will talk about that.”

 Now, the songwriters spoke of the solution to discouragement being a good friend – someone to “lean on,” someone who is “a bridge over troubled waters.”
 The songwriters were speaking of themselves as being human friends and support systems.
 And oh, how we need that – a few, truly good friends with whom we can be really frank and share our struggles.
 Hopefully, in turn we can be that “somebody to lean on.”

-But the truth of the matter is that sometimes even our best friends may be embroiled in their own battles or they may just be unavailable for some other reason.
+But the truth of the matter is that sometimes even our best friends may be caught in their own battles or they may just be unavailable for some other reason.

 What I said to the community as I began the talk is that we need to have an Encourager we can always depend on.

 There is one Friend who sticks closer than a brother, one Friend whose mercies are new every morning, one Friend whose steadfast love endures forever.

 When we’re discouraged, we need that Friend to help us get our hope and our spirits back up.
 There are 4 ways that God, who is our one true Friend and our Father, can help us.
 The ways He does this can be found in the beautiful verses, Isaiah 40:27-31 NLT: